 0, and the secondary is typically

-Check that all systems involved are properly synchronizing their clocks and have valid time zones, especially if running in a Virtual Machine.
+Check that all nodes involved are properly synchronizing their clocks and have valid time zones, especially if running in a Virtual Machine.
 If the clocks are too far apart, some synchronization tasks like DHCP failover will not work properly.

 Incorrect Subnet Mask¶